If you want to strengthen your relationship, try meditation with your significant other. Trust me, it does wonders for couples. I should know.

 You don’t need to be in any specific position or anything like that.
-Simply make love while focusing all of your mind on the sensation of making love.
+Simply make love while focusing all your mind on sensations.

-If you want to, you can take this to a karma sutra level by not climaxing and experiencing what it feels like to be “on the edge.”
+If you want to, take this to a karma sutra level by not climaxing.
+Experience what it feels like to be “on the edge.”

-Feel the sensations, the tingling in your body, and explore your sensations.
+Feel the sensations, the tingling in your body.
+Explore your sensations.

-If you don’t want the experience to be physical, you can make it about emotional intimacy instead.
+Maybe we dont want the experience to be physical, in which case we make it about emotional intimacy.

 - Sit comfortably together

-- With each recitation move one bead on the mala, one person going one way, the other person the other way—by the second “Om” you will not be on the same bead.
+- With each OM move one bead on the mala, one person going one way, the other person the other way.
+So, by the second “Om” you should not be on the same bead.

 - Now focus on saying OM together

-- Continue until you both arrive back at the same bead of the mala (this should be on the 108th chant)
+- Continue until you both arrive back at the same bead of the mala.
+This should be on the 108th OM.

-- Chant Om together one last time and truly feel the oneness between the two of you.
+- Chant Om together one last time and truly feel the oneness between you.

-- Sit naked on the floor in the lotus position
+- Sit naked together on the floor in Lotus position (crossed-legged) or kneel.

 - Explore your partner’s body while you are both naked.